powerbi-tech/AdManager-API-NodeJS/Readme.md

+# Guide on API Usage

+## Pre-requisites
+- yarn package manager is used in this application to manage the packages.
+Make sure you have yarn installed globally on your machine.```language

+ `npm install yarn -g`

+ - Install the packages required to run the program using

+`yarn install`

-# Guide on Building NodJs Enterprise Applications
+# Guide on building NodJs Enterprise Applications

-## Setting up the enviornment
+## Setting up the environment

-Make sure you have yarn package globally installed.
+- Make sure you have yarn package globally installed.

 `npm install -g yarn`

-Initialize the project using the command
+- Initialize the project using the command

 `yarn init`

-Provide the default values during the init process.
+- Provide the default values during the init process.

-Create the following config/settings files in the project using the below commands
+- Create the following config/settings files in the project using the below commands

 ``` javascript